WANdisco/wandisco-documentation-ldm/docs/troubleshooting.md

 ### Rule names parameter does not autocomplete in the CLI

-When adding the `--rule-names` parameter to the end of a `migration add` command, auto-completion will not suggest the parameter name.
+When adding the `--rule-names` parameter to the end of a `hive migration add` command, auto-completion will not suggest the parameter name.
 For example:

 ```text title="Example"
 WANdisco LiveData Migrator >> hive migration add --name test --source sourceAgent --target testGlue --rule-names